RanL703/Retrieval-Augmented-ChatBot/README.md

 5. Install Mistral through Ollama:
      Mistral is a language model that can be run using Ollama.
 To install Mistral:
+     ```bash
-     ```ollama pull mistral```
+        ollama pull mistral```
   This command downloads and installs the Mistral model for use with Ollama.
 You can find more details in the [Official Ollama Documentation for Mistral](https://ollama.com/library/mistral).
-6. Ensure your API is running locally on 'localhost:11434'.
+7. Ensure your API is running locally on 'localhost:11434'.
 Adjust the API endpoint URL in the script if necessary.

-7. Place your corpus text file (new_data.txt) in the project directory.
+8. Place your corpus text file (new_data.txt) in the project directory.

 ## Running the Chatbot